PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-05 15:57:39
+Last updated: 2024-04-05 15:58:12
-Random Quote: That right there, that's a scone.
-Tastes like a muffin except it sucks all the spit out of your mouth. - Jim Hopper
+Random Quote: Let's hit a motel, jam in a quickie and get you back to your wedding. - Ted Mosby